If a person claims to be from Publishers Clearing House and asks for money to claim a prize, it's almost certainly a scam.

-Over the past few years, many people in the U.S. have been scammed to think that they won a certain amount of cash prize.
-Many reports said that people received calls from PCH saying that they won lottery prizes.
-According to the Connecticut General Assembly, PCH is prohibited from referring to someone as a finalist unless that person has previously entered the sweepstakes, has met all eligibility requirements with no remaining steps to complete.
+Over the past few years, many Americans have been conned into thinking that they have won a cash prize.
+Victims often receive calls from people alleging to be from PCH, who tell them that they have won lottery prizes.
+According to the Connecticut General Assembly, PCH is prohibited from referring to someone as a finalist unless that person has entered the sweepstake and met all eligibility requirements with no remaining steps to complete.

-PCH's website explains how a person becomes a finalist, procedures to become a finalist, and official rules.
-PCH has not directly got in touch with any winner to announce a prize.
+PCH's website explains how a person becomes a finalist, the procedures to become a finalist, and official rules.
+PCH doesn't call their big winners to announce a prize.

-According to ConsumerAffairs, there are no fees to enter sweepstakes or play games at Publishers Clearing House, and there are no fees to claim a win.
-However, one can buy a wide choice of products and merchandise at various prices.
-It's almost certainly a fraud if a corporation claims to be Publishers Clearing House and asks for money to claim a prize.
+According to ConsumerAffairs, there are no fees to enter a sweepstake or play games at Publishers Clearing House, and there are no fees to claim a win.
+However, people can buy a wide choice of products and merchandise at various prices.

 According to WCVB, a news channel, an 86-year-old Hingham woman lost at least $42,000 after falling victim to a series of phone scams for two weeks.
 The woman began receiving phone calls on June 28 and lasted until July 11.
 All of the calls had "Publishers Clearing House" on the caller ID, and the caller informed the woman that she had won $2.7 million in their sweepstakes.